valr300/WebApiCoreRental/README.md

 And I am not responsible in any way shape or form on whatever you do on your system.
 Take backups before proceeding.

+Note: if you already add this installed with version 1.0, simply install the update_db.sql scripts to upgrade to 2.0.

 Step 1:  Get the package
 -------------------------